Artifact Care Guide: 10 Proper Methods for Cleaning and Preserving Discovered Metal Finds to Prevent Deterioration

 4. Wet Cleaning

 Wet cleaning is suitable for metal artifacts that require deeper cleaning.
-Prepare a gentle cleaning solution by mixing mild dish soap or specialized conservation-grade detergent with warm distilled water.
+Prepare a gentle cleaning solution by mixing mild dish soap or a conservation‑grade detergent with warm distilled water.
 Apply the solution to the artifact using a soft brush, cotton swabs, or a sponge.
 Gently scrub the surface in a circular motion, paying attention to intricate details.
 Rinse the artifact with distilled water, ensuring that no residue or soap is left behind.
-Pat dry using a soft, lint-free cloth.
+Pat dry using a soft, lint‑free cloth.

 5. Removing Corrosion and Rust

 Corrosion and rust can cause significant damage to metal artifacts if left untreated.
 To remove light corrosion or rust, use a mixture of baking soda and distilled water to create a paste.
 Apply the paste to the affected areas and let it sit for a few minutes.
-Gently scrub the surface with a soft brush or toothbrush.
+Gently scrub the surface with a soft brush or a toothbrush.
 For more severe corrosion, consult a professional conservator who can provide specialized treatment options to safely remove the rust without causing further harm to the artifact.

 6. Chemical Cleaning